Ventura, California: Grant Park

 In the city's Grant Park, the Ventura Botanical Gardens is located and within it and is maintained under a public-private partnership.
 A privately owned 1 acre parcel within Grant Park contains Serra Cross Park, maintained by the Serra Cross Conservancy.

 Beaches

-The City maintains two beach areas in Ventura, one stretch from the Ventura Pier to Surfer's Point, across from the Ventura County Fairgrounds and adjacent to the Ventura Promenade; the second stretch is from Marina Park to Camden Lane.
+The City maintains two beach areas in Ventura, one stretch from the Ventura Pier to Surfers Point, across from the Ventura County Fairgrounds and adjacent to the Ventura Promenade; the second stretch is from Marina Park to Camden Lane.
 Other beaches in the city are maintained by the State and the Ventura Port District.